 Students had the opportunity to nominate staff as their chosen ‘thank you’, along with a reason why they deserve to win.
 This year we had over 60 nominations with 37 staff members being nominated.

 First year BA (Hons) Interior Architecture and Design students have created a Cardboard City.

 Katie Thomas graduated from BA (Hons) Interior Architecture and Design in 2014 and has now completed a Masters in Architecture: Spatial Practices.
 Katie has recently partnered with Tyrone Mings, an AFC Bournemouth Footballer.

 “Having finished my studies at AUB in September, I have started an Interior Design and Architecture practice, KTM Design.
 I have always planned to start my own business, but towards the end of my MA course a local investor contacted me expressing an interest in starting an interior design and property development company together, so I jumped at the opportunity.
 The investor is AFC Bournemouth footballer Tyrone Mings, who also has a long-standing passion for property, and worked as a mortgage advisor before becoming a professional footballer.

 Student Jane Lee tells us about the project:

 The Orb project was developed by a range of professionals and academics, from varying backgrounds and disciplines.
 Its concept was conceived through practical engagements of prototypes and discussions.
 The scope and application of the project are still in active discussion, as new collaborations and interpretations assist in the future of Orb dialog and development.

 The challenge: Making Poole a Dementia Friendly Community and Environment.

-Students from BA (Hons) Modelmaking, BA (Hons) Architecture, BA (Hons) Interior Architecture, BA (Hons) Graphic Design and BA (Hons) Fashion are working in cross-course collaborative teams on a 24-hour design challenge.
+Students from BA (Hons) Modelmaking, BA (Hons) Architecture, BA (Hons) Interior Architecture, BA (Hons) Graphic Design and BA (Hons) Fashion worked in cross-course collaborative teams on a 24-hour design challenge.